-The University of Michigan has a long-standing commitment to the academic study of Environmental Justice.
-It is the site of the first environmental justice curriculum of any major university in the nation.
+The University of Michigan has a long-standing commitment to the academic study of environmental justice.
+In fact, U-M is the site of the first environmental justice curriculum of any major university in the nation.

 The certificate coordinator is Associate Professor Rebecca Hardin.

-The objectives of the Environmental Justice Certificate Plan are to provide fundamental skills and knowledge; methods and applications of Environmental Justice to enhance the education of students from a wide-range of relevant disciplines at the University of Michigan.
+The Environmental Justice Certificate program aims to provide fundamental skills and knowledge, methods and applications of environmental justice to enhance the education of students from a wide range of relevant disciplines at the University of Michigan.
 The objectives are as follows:

-1. Examine the historical, scientific, social, legal, cultural, and political complexities of the relationship between people and the built and natural environment.
-Examine past research on the environment and design new research to study and enhance our knowledge of how race, class and gender affect our environmental experiences, attitudes and perceptions, and influence how we construct environmental discourses.
+- Examine the historical, scientific, social, legal, cultural, and political complexities of the relationship between people and the built and natural environment.
+Examine past research on the environment and design new research to study and enhance our knowledge of how race, class, and gender affect our environmental experiences, attitudes and perceptions, and influence how we construct environmental discourses.

-3. Communicate effectively in written, oral and visual forms to a wide variety of audiences, both academic and popular or policy-oriented.
+- Communicate effectively in written, oral, and visual forms to a wide variety of audiences, both academic and popular or policy-oriented.
 This goal entails two more concrete objectives:

-1. NRE 593 Environmental Justice: Research and Policy Developments (3 Cr)
+- NRE 593: Environmental Justice: Research and Policy Developments (3 credits)

-3. NRE 501 Environmental Justice: Theoretical Approaches (3 Cr)
+- NRE 501: Environmental Justice: Theoretical Approaches (3 credits)

 The remaining nine credits may be selected from a long list of courses.
 Although not exclusive, a list of courses that would be considered appropriate for certificate students to take would include the following.
 Courses not on this list would need approval by the Environmental Justice Plan Coordinator.

-8. EHS 500 Principles of Environmental Health Sciences (3 Cr)
+- EHS 500: Principles of Environmental Health Sciences (3 credits)